Ten years later ...

 On December 3, 2003, Assistant United States Attorney Jonathan Luna vanished from his desk in the federal courthouse in Baltimore, Maryland.
 The next morning, shortly before dawn, Luna’s body was found face down in a cold stream outside of Lancaster, Pennsylvania.
-He'd been stabbed thirty-six times....
+He'd been stabbed dozens of times....

 Jonathan was known to his friends in the projects of Bronx simply as 'Joey.'
 View a scrapbook of images of Joey Luna's remarkable life of accomplishment.